joealden/corum-docs/src/design/4-api/1-index.md

 * It allows the server to define what data the client can access, and then the client can choose the information it wants
-  * This is unlike REST APIs, as they usually define API endpoints that are for a single client (For example, the mobile site only)
+  * This is unlike REST APIs, as they usually define API endpoints that are for a single client (for example, the mobile site only)
 * The way GraphQL is designed allows for a large tooling eco-system to be built around it
   * For example, I will be using a GraphQL Client library called Apollo that